kkmzero/Logger/README.md

 ### Log_Open and Log_Close

-Function Log_Open requires only one parameter and that is name of your log file.
-Function Log_Close closes it.
+Function Log_Open requires only one parameter - name of your log file.
+Function Log_Close closes the filehandle.

 ```
 Log_Open("debug.log");